-A slogan can function as a trademark if it is not merely descriptive or informational.
-See e.g., Roux Laboratories, Inc. v.
+A slogan can function as a trademark if it is not merely descriptive and/or merely informational.
+See, e.g., Roux Labs., Inc. v.
 Clairol Inc., 427 F.2d 823, 166 USPQ 34 (C.C.P.A.
-1970) (affirming the Board’s dismissal of an opposition to the registration of HAIR COLOR SO NATURAL ONLY HER HAIRDRESSER KNOWS FOR SURE for a hair coloring preparation); In re The Hallicrafters Co., 153 USPQ 376 (TTAB 1967) (QUALITY THROUGH CRAFTSMANSHIP found registrable for radio equipment).
+1970) (affirming the Board’s dismissal of an opposition to the registration of HAIR COLOR SO NATURAL ONLY HER HAIRDRESSER KNOWS FOR SURE for hair coloring preparation since the evidence showed the slogan functioned as a mark); In re The Hallicrafters Co., 153 USPQ 376 (TTAB 1967) (reversing the refusal to register where QUALITY THROUGH CRAFTSMANSHIP for radio equipment functioned as a mark).
 See TMEP §1202.03(f)(i) regarding ornamental slogans used on goods.